 A mill or food processor will be very useful to grind the flax seeds.

-- Preheat the oven to 190°C/375°F. Line a 20 cm (8 in) square baking pan with parchment paper.
+- Preheat the oven to 175°C/350°F. Line one or multiple 20 cm (8 in) square baking pans with parchment paper, according to number of servings.
 Grind the flax seeds, then set aside.

 - In a large bowl, mix the rice puffs, quinoa flakes, rolled oats, grated coconut, almonds, dried cranberries, and flax seeds.